Skip to content

 Defining a Workspace

-A workspace should have a vitest.workspace or vitest.projects file in its root (in the same folder as your config file if you have one).
-Vitest supports ts/js/json extensions for this file.
+A workspace must include a vitest.workspace or vitest.projects file in its root directory (located in the same folder as your root configuration file or working directory if it doesn't exist).
+Note that projects is just an alias and does not change the behavior or semantics of this feature.
+Vitest supports ts, js, and json extensions for this file.

-Workspace configuration file should have a default export with a list of files or glob patterns referencing your projects.
-For example, if you have a folder named packages that contains your projects, you can define a workspace with this config file:
+A workspace is a list of inlined configs, files, or glob patterns referencing your projects.
+For example, if you have a folder named packages that contains your projects, you can either create a workspace file or define an array in the root config:

 ts